EbrimaHydara/auto_localize/AutoLoc/README.md

     ```bash
     pip install -r requirements.txt
     ```
-2. If required, change the configurations of the app by editing the `setup.py` before running `autoloc.py` for localization.
+2. If required, change the configurations of the app by editing and running the `setup.py` before running `autoloc.py` for localization.

 ## Running `autoloc.py`
 You must run `setup.py` script for the first time of using the app.
 This sets up initial project data and configuration, allowing customization of settings and project details.
 Ensure all configurations are complete and accurate in `setup.py` before running `setup.py`.